tohyuting/tp/docs/UserGuide.md

 * Keywords specified are case-insensitive.
 * The TYPE specified should be one of these values: s/w.
-* Any combination of the name, product and remark prefix can be provided but at least one of the prefix for name, product and remark must be specified.
+* Any combination of the name, product and remark prefix can be provided but at least one of the prefix for name, product or remark must be specified.

 Examples:

 * `find ct/s pd/masks` Displays all the suppliers that sell masks.
-* `find ct/w pd/PANADOL SUSP r/biggest` Displays the biggest warehouse that stores PANADOL SUSP.
+* `find ct/w pd/PANADOL SUSP r/biggest` Displays the biggest warehouse that stores products matching either PANADOL or SUSP.

 ### List all suppliers and warehouses entries : `list`